Suggestion: Watch the 10 minutes video tutorial before reading this article

 The license is used as a non-tariff barrier and for countries that simply wants to protect the local economy and producers, restricting the amount of products that are imported.

-There’s a limited amount of import licenses and you should make sure that your Chinese importer has one prior to exportation.
+Worth mentioning is that there’s a limited amount of import licenses and your Chinese importer has one prior to exportation.

 Which authority handles applications for import licenses in China?

-An application should be made to MOFCOM (the Ministry of Commerce).
+You should apply for your import license to MOFCOM (the Ministry of Commerce).

 What is an automatic import license?